mfkrause/homebridge-people-x-pro/README.md

 1. Install homebridge (if not already installed) using: `npm install -g homebridge`
 2. Install this plugin using: `npm install -g homebridge-people-pro`
-3. Update your configuration file.
-See below for a sample.
+3. Update your configuration file (see below).

 # Example Configuration

 See `config-sample.json` for an example config.
+This plugin can also be configured through a GUI like (homebridge-config-ui-x)[https://github.com/oznu/homebridge-config-ui-x].

 ## Platform Configuration